 The blue button jellyfish does not threaten humans and is most likely found floating just below surface level.

-Though, they can sting if disturbed by boat propellers or swimmers who accidentally touch them with their hands or feet.
-Aside from that, these harmless creatures need to be respected and left alone.
+However, they can sting if disturbed by boat propellers or swimmers who accidentally touch them with their hands or feet.

 6. By-the-Wind-Sailor Jellyfish